Keizaal/Keizaal/README.md

 ## Troubleshooting

+Please note that manual installations are **NOT SUPPORTED**.
+There are simply too many variables that go on during manual installations that attempting to troubleshoot each user individually is simply not realistic, it would likely be a waste of everyone's time.

 <ins>**Wabbajack throws an error after authorizing through Nexus**</ins>

 Download the [.Net Framework 4.8 Runtime](https://go.microsoft.com/fwlink/?LinkId=2085155).
 Be sure to restart your computer afterward.